Koopro/Koopro/README.md

 **`Student`**

-This is my Github Profile nothing special and still in progress to make this that what I want.
-I hope you finding that what you are searching for.
+Welcome to my GitHub profile!
+While it may not be anything extraordinary just yet, I'm continuously working on improving it to match my vision.
+I hope you discover exactly what you're looking for here.

-Have a nice day  😁
+Wishing you a wonderful day! 😁

 ---